Programmer-Alpha01/project3810-Class-management-system/Readme.md

        - **Password:** `password123`
    - Click the "Submit" button to log in.
    - Redirected to the home page, if the credentials are valid
+   - If the account is logged in and the window is closed without clicking the logout button.
+Users do not need to log in again after clicking the login button

 2. **Logout:**
    - Click the "Log out" button in the navigation bar or home page to end the session.
+   - After user click logout button, user cannot access to the editor directly.
+User have to login the account again.

 3. **Sign Up:**
    - Navigate to the `/signup` page.
    - Fill in the registration form (username, email, password, confirm password).
    - Click "Sign up" to register a new account.
+   - The user password will be encrypted

 4. **Password Reset:**
    - Navigate to the `/reset` page.